excelledia/emotional-health-assistant-chatbot/README.md

 •	Automate tasks which are to be done frequently and at the right time

 ## Methods Used

-.
-Deep Learning
+•	Deep Learning

-.
-Data Preprocessing
+•	Data Preprocessing

+## Technologies

+•	Python 3

+•	NLTK

+•	Keras

+•	Pickle

+•	Pandas

+•	Json

+•	Xlsxwriter

+•	Flask

 ## Data Sources